Last updated

 Feeds help to make display advertising dynamic.
-If you’re not using them then you should be.
+If you’re not using them, then you should be.
 Campaigns that use data offer marketers the prospect of more informative, more useful, more clickable banners.
-Great for consumers, even better for the brands advertising.
-With eMarketer research predicting display ads will account for 52% of all digital spend in the US alone – data offers a way to beat the competition.
+Great for consumers, even better for the brands' advertising.
+With eMarketer research predicting display ads will account for 52% of all digital spend in the US alone, data offers a way to beat the competition.
 The message: the sooner you get on the data feed bus, the better!

 What are feed banners?

 Feeds use automated application programming interfaces (APIs).
 APIs bring scalability and speed to managing dynamic changes.
 APIs are used to specify the frequency with which a feed is collected and updated.
-You can choose between uploading CSV, JSON and XML file formats, making it an extremely flexible and convenient way of working.
-According to Google, use of data feeds allows the presentation of different variables, “for example live pricing or stock information.
-Or even to take account of other factors such as the current weather.”
+You can choose between uploading JSON or XML file formats, making it an extremely flexible and convenient way of working.
+According to Google, use of data feeds allows the presentation of different variables, "for example, live pricing or stock information.
+Or even to take account of other factors such as the current weather."

 Feeds help to reduce the pain of production

 Using feeds can do more than improve conversion rates.
 It also reduces the pain of ad production.
-According to Bannerflow Product Specialist, Travis Isaacson, “feeds can help to improve agility and decrease the time it takes to produce campaigns.
+According to Bannerflow Product Specialists, “feeds can help to improve agility and decrease the time it takes to produce campaigns.
 You don’t have to produce hundreds of standard banners, each a slightly different variant”.
 By streamlining the process, copy and creative can be served via a data feed without the need to create multiple banners.

 Another plus point for data feeds – other than cost – is human error.
 Producing hundreds of similar banners, manually, leads to errors.
 Industries like banking and finance can’t afford to have human errors.
 They need a secure feed, without contamination.
 Yes, you can constantly check each banner individually when producing a campaign with hundreds of variations.
 But honestly, it can take forever – and errors can still creep through.
 With feeds, you create a spreadsheet once, check it, connect it to your banners, and you’re done.